SeungOhh/mynextapp/README.md

-This is my first next application!!!!
+This application is to test some of the nextjs applications.

+for examples
+Graph features
+- apexchart
+- react-apexchart